andreamoleri/DataArchitecture/Relazione.md

 ##### Many-To-Many Relationship
 The Many-To-Many relationship represents a scenario where any number of Data Entities in one set are connected to any number of Data Entities in another set.
-As previously mentioned, the primary methods for modeling relationships in MongoDB are Embedding and Referencing.
+As previously mentioned, the primary methods for representing relationships in MongoDB are Embedding and Referencing.
 Embedding involves incorporating related data within the document, while Referencing entails referring to documents in another collection within the document.
 The following examples illustrate Embedding and Referencing respectively.
 In the Embedding example, Actor documents are embedded within Movie documents